uitml/springfield/examples/tensorflow/README.md

 the cluster file storage (and TensorFlow).
 Keep in mind that any changes made to the `/storage` directory (and its descendants) are persisted between jobs since this is your personal cluster file storage.
-In other words, save the trained model state somewhere in this directory.
+In other words, save the trained model state somewhere in this directory tree.

 Good luck!